vimpunk/cratetorrent/DESIGN.md

 [tasks](https://doc.rust-lang.org/std/task/index.html): one for socket read and one for socket write.
 This is necessary as sending and receiving messages is a mostly separate operation.

+### Startup

+1. Connect to TCP socket of peer.
+2. We're in the handshake exchange state.
+3. If this is an outbound connection, start by sending a handshake, otherwise just start receiving and wait for incoming handshake.
+4. Receive handshake, and if it is valid and the torrent info hash checks out, send our own handshake.
+5. The connected peers may now optionally exchange their piece availability.
+6. After this step, peers start exchanging normal messages.

 ### Messages